itsvick/quml-player-web-component-examples/react-app/README.md

 - Create `.eslintignore` file if not exist and add `library` folder to avoid lint issues from the library files

+- Quml-libray uses `jQuery`, install and import it in the component.
+`npm i jquery --save`

 - Assign jQuery and questionListUrl to window object

 - Use `sunbird-quml-player` and pass the input as given in the example